exercism/java/reference/contributing-to-practice-exercises.md

   This list is in alphabetical order so please add your exercise so that it maintains this order.

 - Please add an exercise submodule for your exercise.
+  In the `resources/exercise-template` you will find a template to get you started.
-  See [The Problem Submodules](../CONTRIBUTING.md#the-problem-submodules) section for what needs to be in this.
+  See [The Problem Submodules](../CONTRIBUTING.md#the-problem-submodules) section for details on how each exercise submodule is structured.
-  See the [Policies](../POLICIES.md#starter-implementations) for an explanation of when you need to add a starter implementation.
-  The `build.gradle` file can just be copied from any other exercise submodule.

 - Use the configlet to [generate documentation and metadata files][docs-building-configlet-sync-new-exercise] for the new exercise.